anders43/anders43/README.md

 👋 Hi, I’m Anders.
-I normally code in C++ at an automation company but I do also code for fun on my sparetime.
+I normally code in C++ and C#.
 I started coding way back in 1980 and professionally since 1986.
+(GWBASIC, Turbo Pascal, C and lately just C++ with a dash of C#)

-Currently working at ABB where I fiddle with OPC and OPC UA and probably will be until retirement sometime end of 20s
+Currently (and probably until I retire) working at ABB where I fiddle with OPC and OPC.
+It is a great place to work at even though it has the problems that probably all bigger companies have, there is a lot of admin which seems to grow with each year (Parkinson's Law).

+After retiremnt I will probably go all in on open source to keep my mind occuppied :)

 - 📫 anders43@gmail.com